TimMilesCox/RTA1/README.txt

 and an online floating point server program

-RTA1 is intended to work very fast without having operand cache.
-The large array of scratch registers is organised in an internal stack.
-One plane of scalability is intended to be the configuration of RTA1s as symmetric multiprocessors only connected by memory
+RTA1 is intended to work very fast without having operand cache

+The large array of scratch registers is organised as an internal stack

+Symmetric multiprocessors can be configured without any coherency electronics for data cache